Several years ago, Michael Hyatt (former CEO of Thomas Nelson) responded to a rumor on his blog. In the post, Michael wrote,

 I listened to slander about a fellow Christian and I believed it.
 Thankfully, I repented when I found out the truth, but I still feel remorse over it when it comes to mind.

 Last year, I wrote a post about it.
 The post hit a chord with many people.
-I’m reposting it below so that those of you who are new subscribers can read it.

 Rule of thumb: If you read something negative about another person, especially a fellow Christian, take it with a grain of salt.
 Tilt toward not believing it.
 Just as you would want others to do if it were you being smeared (Matthew 7:12).

 If you’re concerned, go to the person directly to hear their response.
-There are always two sides to any story (as least).
+There are always two sides to any story (at least).
 And unfortunately, some people desire to defame others, usually out of jealousy, so dishonesty abounds.

 Here’s the post where I shared how I learned this lesson from a BIG mistake I made many years ago: Hearing One Side of a Story